Tips on talking your family into a family-friendly bike tour

 Family member: "What do you want for Christmas this year?"
 Me: "Let's skip presents and plan a trip together!"
 Family member: "Again!?"

 My husband likes to tell me that I’m like a flea, attaching myself to anything or anyone who is up for a trip anywhere in the world.
-He sometimes tries to reign in my lofty travel desires, reminding me of retirement savings goals (me: “What if we die, like tomorrow, and we didn’t get to take that bike trip in Croatia?!?”) or the fact that our very young children are very young and can sometimes be more work than vacation on any given vacation (me: “But the experiences they are having, so worthwhile!!”).
+He sometimes tries to reign in my lofty travel desires, reminding me of retirement savings goals (me: “What if we die, like tomorrow, and we didn’t get to take that bike trip in Croatia?!?”) or the fact that our very young children are indeed very young and can sometimes be more work than vacation on any given vacation (me: “But the experiences they are having are so worthwhile!!”).

 For example, last year, I talked my entire extended family into a road trip across every national park in Northern California (12 people, 1 van, and we avoided each other for months afterward…but the memories!!!).
 Or the adventure I’m currently working on for a multi-generational bike tour in an exotic location, which will involve a set of grandparents, one parent, and three children all under 9 (you’ll only need a few vaccinations!).

 Adventure, a planned itinerary, a unique way to see a new place, and an activity that will bring everyone closer together.
 Bike tours are THE BEST.
+And you’ll find that it’s really not that hard of a sell.

 Here are some tips on how to get your family to sign on this holiday season: